 I’m grateful for all that I have in my life – my family, my talents that have offered me a prosperous life of hard work and energetic play.
 I’m grateful for the many lessons of challenge and difficulty my life has given me.
 I’m not quite ready to be grateful for alopecia, yet.
 But I do love a good spy thriller.
 And I love the chance to become someone new.

 The music comes to a crescendo and stops.
-The dancers all pant in unison, as if agreeing silently that the rehearsal is hard work.
+The dancers all pant in unison, the only sound left.
 She unties her pointe shoes and rubs her feet.
-Imagining how great her shearling boots will feel makes her groan slightly, so that a fellow company dancer shoots her a side eye glance of agreement. “just imagining my feet in my soft boots” she says.
+Imagining how great her shearling boots will feel makes her groan slightly, so that a fellow company dancer shoots her a side eye glance.

 In the locker room, she pulls on soft, worn jeans and a cashmere sweater – the latter a gift from her upstate aunt.
 Over the top she slips on a lofty poncho with a cowl neck so deep, she can burrow in it like a rabbit in it’s den.

-She bends to slip her feet – at last! – into the shearling boots with a groan that almost sounds like ecstasy.
+She bends to slip her feet – at last! – into the shearling boots.
+Ecstasy.
 Grabbing her bag, she hurries out the door of the dance company, hair streaming out behind her in the chilly afternoon.
 This poncho is one of her favorites.
 She sewed it herself last month from fabric purchased in the garment district.
 When she imagined coming here, she wanted to live like a big city girl.
 The garment district, slightly gritty around the edges and full of eclectic ethnic restaurants shoehorned between giant warehouses, is her favorite Saturday haunt.
 She packed her sewing machine – a gift from her mother the year before she began dancing seriously – because it reminded her of what she could create without depending upon anyone else.

 From across the train car, he spots her.
 It’s her walk that he notices first, as if she’s a butterfly, alighting on first one flower and then another.
 She is simply clad in jeans and a voluminous, what do you call them?
 His mind searches for the word in a database bereft of fashion terms.
 “Poncho” he says, audibly.
 She turns slightly and then looks away quickly.
 She’s heard then.
 He hasn’t really taken her all in, as the car slows for the next stop, and then she’s gone, flitting from petal to petal.